solatar/RegexToNfa/Documentation/3WeeklyReport.md

 This week I included Javadoc and Checkstyle into the project,created testing report, added comments and tried to improve the test coverage.

-Javadoc has caused massive headache and waste of time.
+Javadoc generation caused a lot of headache and waste of time.
+The workaround was to add <source>8</source>
+into Javadoc Maven plugin.
+I also learned I need to add a new Main class because Java 11 with JavaFX won't generate a runnable jar otherwise.

 The constructNfa() method now returns an automaton as a two-dimensional graph.
 Next step is to perform a depth-first search with the string that is going to be tested.
 The graph becomes very sparse;